Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

    std::shared_ptr< electro_magnetism::RadiationPressureInterface > radiationPressureInterface_;
    };

-The class :literal:`ConstantRotationalOrientation` is created in a very similar way, in a file :literal:`constantRotationalOrientation.h`, keeping in mind that the parameter :literal:`rotation_pole_position` is a :literal:`Eigen::VectorXd` whose size is 2 and not a double as it is the case for the radiation pressure coefficient.
+For the parameter :literal:`rotation_pole_position`, the class :literal:`ConstantRotationalOrientation` is created in a very similar way, in a file :literal:`constantRotationalOrientation.h`, keeping in mind that this parameter is a :literal:`Eigen::VectorXd` whose size is 2 and not a double as it is the case for the radiation pressure coefficient.

-Then, an interface object has to be created to estimate the new parameter.
+Then an interface object has to be created to estimate the new parameter.
 This is done in the file :literal:`createEstimatableParameters.cpp`, either with the function :literal:`createDoubleParameterToEstimate` if the estimatable parameter is of type :literal:`double` or with :literal:`createVectorParameterToEstimate` if it is a :literal:`Eigen::VectorXd` object.
 These functions take as input an :literal:`EstimatableParameterSettings` object from which the settings of the parameter to be estimated are checked to ensure that it is properly defined and thus make the estimation possible.
 In some cases, the base class :literal:`EstimatableParameterSettings` is not detailed enough to give access to all the required properties of the estimatable parameter and a specific class has to be defined.
 As an example, the parameter :literal:`spherical_harmonics_cosine_coefficient_block` requires the definition of the estimatable parameter settings class called :literal:`SphericalHarmonicEstimatableParameterSettings` (defined in the file :literal:`estimatableParameterSettings.h`).
-This specific class especially manages the different combinations of degrees and orders of the spherical harmonic coefficients that have to be estimated.
+This class manages the different combinations of degrees and orders of the spherical harmonic coefficients that have to be estimated.

-Regarding the verification of the estimatable parameter settings, for the parameter :literal:`radiation_pressure_coefficient`, it is checked that only one single radiation pressure interface is defined before creating the parameter and linking it to this radiation pressure interface and to the propagated body.
+Regarding the verification of the estimatable parameter settings of :literal:`radiation_pressure_coefficient`, it is checked that only one single radiation pressure interface is defined before creating the parameter and linking it to this radiation pressure interface and to the propagated body.

 .. code-block:: cpp